quietfanatic/rata/README.md

        file lib/Box2D/Box2D/Box2D.h exists).
  - Perl >= 5.10 (for the build script)

+Because git doesn't add empty directories, it doesn't save the tmp/ directories where the .o files are stored, which will cause make.pl to fail.
+Because of this, you will need to manually create tmp/ directories in each of the subdirectories in modules.
+This can be accomplished with a single command:
+    $ for i in modules/*; do mkdir $i/tmp; done

 Once all dependencies have been satisfied, you can build the main executable with

     $ ./make.pl